jawira/plantuml-client/docs/index.md

 ![PlantUML client](images/plantuml-client.png)

-**Use a remote server to convert PlantUML diagrams to images.
+**Use a remote server to convert PlantUML diagrams into images.
 You don't need to install PlantUML locally!**

 ## Generate image from diagram